 - Discipline is an opportunity for me to learn how to respect and listen to my heavenly Father.
 Just as I learned to respect my earthly father by his consistent discipline, so I learn to submit to my heavenly Father’s will by the discipline He brings into my life.
-Proverbs 30:5-6 says, “Every word of God is flawless; he is a shield to those who take refuge in him.
-Do not add to his words, or he will rebuke you and prove you a liar.”
+Proverbs 30:5-6 says, “Every word of God is pure; He is a shield to those who put their rust in Him.
+Do not add to His words, lest He rebuke you, and you be found a liar.”
 When God rebukes me, I learn that His word is to be respected, which ultimately protects and shields me from harm.

 - Discipline produces a wonderful harvest in my life.
 This passage uses words such as holiness, righteousness, and peace.
 Aren’t these character traits that we all want in our lives?
 Yet it also says that these come at harvest time.
 Before the harvest come months of planting, pruning, and weeding (ouch!).
 To use another metaphor from this passage, we have to be “trained.”
 Training isn’t always pleasant (“no pain, no gain”), but the results are worth it.